 If you’re willing to pay for a password manager, it’s hard to go wrong with Keeper.
 It offers security, easy sharing, and custom organization.
 Plus, it’s supported on tons of devices.
 If you’re one of the few Blackberry users left, Keeper is pretty much the only password manager you can use on your phone.

 We think Keeper is worth its modest price, but if a password manager is just one too many things to pay for, we get it.
-If that’s the case, you can get try out the free version of Keeper or the free version of LastPass.
+If that’s the case, you can get try out the free version of Keeper, the free version of LastPass, or one of our other favorite password managers.
 Frankly, we suggest using LastPass if you need a free password keeper.

 Help other customers make the right choice